oneQuasi/chessing/README.md

 }
 ```

-`GameProcessor` is how you define full game behaviors.
+`GameRules` is how you define full game behaviors.

 - `is_legal` checks if a board position after a move is made is legal.
 For instance in Chess, a position is illegal if after a side makes a move, that team's king is under attack.
 - `load` allows for constructing board positions from a string, say a FEN in chess.